-3. Results
+3 Results

-An illustration of time-series of vegetation variables used (OBS, NDVI, NDVIbr, GCC, (1- $fR{vis}$ ), fAPAR, CC, LAI and GPP) is provided in Figure 2.
-Time-series of all years (2006-2018) are given in the suppl.
-Fig. S1.
+An illustration of the time series of the vegetation variables used (OBS, NDVI, NDVIbr, GCC, $(1 - f R{vis})$, f APAR, CC, LAI and GPP) is provided in Fig. 2.
+Time series of all years (2006-2018) are given in the Supplement Fig. S1.

-Time-series in Fig. 2 for the year 2015 and in Fig. S1 for all years show that the general patterns of phenological transitions corresponding to the onset of leaves in the spring and to leaf senescence in the autumn are reproduced by all indirect methods but with a variable bias in comparison with the field observation.
-However, in the autumn, GPP time-series show a decline that appears very early in the year, practically from the beginning of summer.
-GCC time-series may also show atypical interannual patterns with some years during which a GCC decline, although slower than the one observed on GPP, is also observed very early in the year (2014, 2016-2018 in Fig. S1).
+Time series in Fig. 2 for the year 2015 and in Fig. S1 for all years show that the general patterns of phenological transitions corresponding to the onset of leaves in the spring and to leaf senescence in the autumn are reproduced by all indirect methods but with a variable bias in comparison with the field observation.
+However, in the autumn, GPP time series show a decline that appears very early in the year, practically from the beginning of summer.
+GCC time series may also show atypical interannual patterns, with some years during which a GCC decline is also observed very early in the year (2014, 2016-2018 in Fig. S1), although it is slower than the one observed on GPP.

-Average phenological dates observed (BB-OBS and LS-OBS) and estimated from the different methods using MOS and MOF markers are given in Figure 3.
+Average phenological dates observed (BB-OBS and LS-OBS) and estimated from the different methods using MOS and MOF markers are given in Fig. 3.
 All phenological dates, using the six phenological markers (SOS, MOS, EOS, SOF, MOF, EOF), are given Table S2.

 In spring, field phenological observations (BB-OBS) are earlier than the estimates provided by the majority of the indirect methods (Fig. 3a).
-However, whatever the method used, the inter-annual phenological variations are well reproduced.
-During the autumn, phenological observations (LS-OBS) are later than the indirect methods, except for CC and fAPAR (Fig. 3b), and the performance of the different methods seems more limited compared to spring phenology.
-Figure 4 shows R, MBE and MAD between observed and estimated phenological dates using MOS (Fig. 4a) and MOF (Fig. 4b) markers during spring and autumnal phenological transitions, respectively.
+However, whatever the method used, the interannual phenological variations are well reproduced.
+During the autumn, phenological observations (LS-OBS) are later than the indirect methods, except for CC and f APAR (Fig. 3b), and the performance of the different methods seems more limited compared to spring phenology.
+Figure 4 shows R^2 , MBE and MAD between observed and estimated phenological dates using MOS (Fig. 4a) and MOF (Fig. 4b) markers during spring and autumnal phenological transitions, respectively.

-In the spring, R values between observed (BB-OBS) and estimated phenological dates (Fig. 4a) based on MOS marker are all statistically significant (at significance level of 0.05) and range from about 0.99 to 0.34.
+In the spring, R^2 values between observed (BB-OBS) and estimated phenological dates (Fig. 4a) based on the MOS marker are all statistically significant (at a significance level of 0.05) and range from about 0.99 to 0.34.
 All indirect methods are also consistent with each other as shown by the high correlation coefficients in Fig. S3, which confirms the good reproducibility of interannual phenological variability by the different indirect methods.
-In comparison to BB-OBS, the best

-270 correlation is found with GCC over the period 2012-2018 during which RGB images are available ( $R^2 = 0.99$ ).
-NDVI and CC are also highly correlated with BB-OBS ( $R^2 \sim 0.89$ and 0.80, respectively).
-Lower but significant correlations are found between BB-OBS and fAPAR, LAI, NDVIbr and 1-fRvis ( $R^2$ between 0.6 and 0.7) and the lowest correlation is found between BB-OBS and GPP ( $R^2 \sim 0.34$ ).
+In comparison to BB-OBS, the best correlation is found with GCC over the period 2012-2018 during which RGB images are available ($R^2 =$ 0.99).
+NDVI and CC are also highly correlated with BB-OBS ($R^2 \sim 0.89$ and 0.80, respectively).
+Lower but significant correlations are found between BB-OBS and f APAR, LAI, NDVIbr and $1 - f R{vis}$ (R^2 between 0.6 and 0.7), and